Methodological Research Interests

 Endogeneity Bias: Nonrandom medication use in observational studies not only acts as a contaminant for estimating associations of interest, but renders many modern causal inference methods inapplicable due to the dubious nature of the ‘no unmeasured confounding’ assumption.
 There are certain modeling approaches based on 1970s structural equation methodology that can deal with these problems quite nicely…if you’re willing to tolerate some parametric assumptions!
 I work on relaxing these parametric assumptions to the extent possible without compromising interpretability.

 HIV Vaccine Studies: A vaccine to protect against HIV would undoubtedly be a major advance in public health research.
-One way to screen out ineffective vaccines in a timely fashion would be to identify an immunological marker that can serve as a surrogate of protection from infection.
+One way to screen out ineffective vaccines in a timely fashion would be to identify an immunological marker that can serve as a surrogate of protection from infection–that is, one through which a substantive portion of the vaccine efficacy is conferred.
 Pilot animal studies can help achieve this goal.
-I seek to develop statistical methods that account for within-subject correlation to foster studies that are substantially powered to detect minimally clinically relevant effects and surrogate value.
+I seek to develop statistical methods that account for within-subject correlation to foster studies that are substantially powered to detect clinically relevant effects and surrogate value.
 After all, a study with no hope of detecting a clinically important result is just as wasteful as a study that can reliably detect one that is clinically meaningless.

-I have interests in a wide array of application areas, including (but certainly not limited to) cardiovascular disease, endometrial cancer, immunology, neurology, and urology.
+I have interests in a wide array of application areas, including (but certainly not limited to) cardiovascular disease, endometrial cancer, neurology, and pediatric infectious disease.
 My favorite applications often involve disease detection and diagnosis.